prefeitura-chapeco/backup-restic/README.md

 * Create simbolic link for restic

 This script runs in the **/backup** folder so it is necessary to create a link to restic bin.
-Run bellow command inside the folder backup.
+Run bellow command inside the folder **/backup**.

-> ``ln -s /usr/bin/restic restic
+> ``ln -s /usr/bin/restic restic``

 ### 5. Understanding files

+* File backup.sh

+This script file where you have all the instructions to back up, compress, and send the files to the remote repository.
+This file should be edited for your backup task

+* File backup-restic.inc

+File containing all business logic and functions that are executed by the script. this file doesn't need to be edited by default.

+* File .pass

+This file contains the password of the remote repository.
+Your access should be restricted.

+* File restic link

+This files is a link to the restic binary.
+Is necessary but script check if exist.

+### 6. Run Script

+* Run Manually

+To run manually runs the script from the folder ``**/backup**``. you need to give execution permission to the file ``backup.sh``.
+Run command:

+> ``./backup.sh``

+* Run Automatic

+Edit the crontab file and set the best time to run backup.

+### 7. Logs

+* Log files

+This script creates a log folder and log files are stored by one file for day of the week.